 - The inputs and outputs of the audio interface are analog.

-An audio interface with take in audio and send it to the computer and it will also take in audio from the computer and send it to monitoring devices (headphones, loudspeakers, studio monitors).
+An audio interface will take in audio and send it to the computer.
+It will also take audio from the computer and send it to monitoring devices (headphones, loudspeakers, studio monitors).
 Therefore, there are both ADCs and DACs (digital-to-analog converters) within audio interfaces.

 Audio interfaces are excellent because they allow for multiple mics to be connected to a computer at once.
 They also allow for multiple audio outputs from the computer.

 This is all done with one driver since the interface makes only one connection with the computer.